Skip to main content

 The first step is to find your anchor.
 You need to start with a story that a person is already passionate about.
 Having a clear understanding of what really matters to your CEO – whether it’s growing a particular product or service, launching a particular division, or how senior leaders feel – is your first step.

-Recently I was going over survey results with a client.
+Recently, I was going over survey results with a client.
 We had a skeptical and utterly disinterested CEO in the room.
 His ears pricked up, however, when I asked about a particular group in the demographic spread.
-It was a new division he had been instrumental in acquiring and saw as critical for the future of the company.
+It was a new division he had been instrumental in acquiring and saw as critical for the company's future.

 “Do you realize,” I asked him, “that not one of the people in this newly-acquired company see themselves here in two years’ time?”